forkdelta/tokenbase/documentation/Listing Requirements.md

 A listed token is a token that appears by

-This document defines a token listing, outlines the requirements a token must fulfill to be listed on ForkDelta platform, specifies the format a listing request must be presented in, and explains some of the reasoning behind the requirements.
+This document defines a token listing, outlines the requirements a token must fulfill to be listed on BlueZakex platform, specifies the format a listing request must be presented in, and explains some of the reasoning behind the requirements.